VanAndelInstitute/bifurcatoR/inst/extdata/mRNA/README.md

 ### Notes

-See dxsmall.plots.R for some skeletal tire-kicking and plot-making code.
+* See dxsmall.plots.R for some skeletal tire-kicking and plot-making code.

+* `help("dxsmall")` for some ideas about exploring the data with `iSEE`.